shivhare1996/Parking-Lot/README.md

 2. TreeSet Strategy which uses O(log(n)) time for all the operations

-Default Strategy is Simple Array Strategy, to change to TreeSet Strategy pass ~1~ while fetching ParkingStrategy instance in Parking Strategy Factory.
+Default Strategy is  TreeSet Strategy, to change to Simple Array Strategy pass ~0~ while fetching ParkingStrategy instance in Parking Strategy Factory.
 ```

 # Build Instructions